AaronRockele/guerrilla/README.md

 # Guerrilla

-the task was to make a quick 1 page website within the time limit.
+the task was to look at an ugly website and make it better.
+i tried to make it look cleaner and more readable.

 ## what did i use?